Scholarly Communication

 Meet Our Presenters

-Sandra Aya Enimil (she/her) is the Copyright Librarian and Contracting Specialist at Yale University Library.
-At Yale, Sandra is the Chair of the License Review Team and provides consultation on licenses of all types for the Library.
-Sandra also provides information and resources on using copyrighted materials and assists creators in protecting their own copyright.
-Sandra collaborates with individuals and departments within the Library and across campus.
-She has given numerous presentations on various aspects of copyright.
-Prior to this role, she was the Copyright Services Librarian at Ohio State University Libraries.
+Sandra Aya Enimil, JD, MSLIS (she/her) is the Director for Scholarly Communication and Collection Strategy at Yale Library.
+In this role, Sandra advises library leadership and advances the library’s strategic and operational goals related to scholarly communication and collection strategy.
+She also advances openness by providing insight, information and resources on open scholarship and publishing.
+She consults with Yale researchers on using copyrighted materials and assists creators in protecting their own copyright.
+Sandra leads a committee that reviews and negotiates licenses for electronic resources and provides input on licenses of all types for the library.
+Sandra collaborates with the Yale Office of General Counsel, individuals and departments within the library, and colleagues across and beyond campus on issues related to scholarly communication, collections, copyright, and publishing.
 Sandra is committed to diversity, equity, and inclusion (DEI) and is interested in the intersection of DEI and intellectual property.
-Sandra earned her Law and MSLIS degrees from the University of Illinois at Urbana-Champaign.
-Sandra has BAs in Political Science and Psychology from the University of Michigan and an MA in International Relations from the University of Ghana.
-Read more about Sandra in her ACRL Member of the Week profile on ACRL Insider.
+She earned her Law and MSLIS degrees from the University of Illinois at Urbana-Champaign.
+Sandra has BAs in Political Science and Psychology from the University of Michigan, Ann Arbor and an MA in International Relations from the University of Ghana, Legon.

 John Edward Martin headshot